 We all have weaknesses.
 The interviewer wants to assess your self awareness and see whether you have taken the time to reflect on areas where you can improve.
 You can still put a positive spin on this by mentioning any steps that you’re taking to better yourself in this area.

 Example: “I think my biggest weakness is my fear of public speaking.
 I get very nervous to speak in front of others and worry about how I will be perceived.
 However, I am working to overcome this fear by participating in my school’s debate team.”

 5. Leadership experience is important.
 Tell me about your experience.

 Some people have direct leadership experience, such as being class president or the captain of a team.
-If you don’t, you might express being a role model for siblings or other students, or discuss your role of acting as an informal leader who influences situations without taking a formal position.
+If you don’t, you might mention being a role model for siblings or other students, or discuss your ability to lead by example through demonstrating specific qualities.

 6. Tell me about a big mistake you made during the past few years, and describe what you learned from it.